MarcoIeni/rust-api-workshop/README.md

-# rust-api-workshop
+# Rust API workshop

-Write a production-ready Rust HTTP API
+Write an HTTP API in Rust through a series of test-driven exercises.

-Some pieces of code, names or conventions are inspired by [zero-to-production](https://github.com/LukeMathWalker/zero-to-production).

 ## What will you build?